teslamate-org/teslamate/website/docs/integrations/Node-RED.md

 |:--:|
 |![Node-RED Flow example](./Node-RED-example-flow.PNG)|

 This integration guide assumes that Teslamate is deployed on docker and that Node-RED is not exposed to the internet.
-Configuration of the Telegram bot is not covered in this guide; there is plenty of documetnation on the net explaining how to do this.
+Of course, you can install Node-RED outside of Docker and on another server, it that suits.
+Configuration of the Telegram bot is not covered in this guide; there is plenty of documentation on the net explaining how to do this (links are provided in the *Requirements* section below).
 However, the configuration of the Telgram node in Node-RED is described below.

 Included are Node-RED flows with two examples:
 - A simple dashboard with Car Status and Charge Status panels
 - Notification logic for state changes, entering/exiting geofences and time remaining to charge.
-The example sends notifications to Telegram, but this can easily be replaced with a node sending the text elsewhere.
+The example sends notifications to Telegram, but this can easily be replaced with a node sending the text elsewhere (an empty email node is included).

 |<b>Node-RED Dashboard</b>|
 |:--:|